zedttxj/SecOps/README.md

 #### 2. Check for Google SecOps page
 In `console.cloud.google.com`, click on the menu (3 horizontal slashes) and then go to `Security` > `Google SecOps`.
 Recommend to access in Incognito mode to rule out any extension issues.
 Looks something like this:
 ![{DBDFE784-2A03-40A1-A072-ED7698EEA8B2}](https://github.com/user-attachments/assets/6e4b97b9-6617-4524-ac61-7c292f7f4fb5)
+If this page shows up, it means you haven't set up any instance yet.

 ### Disable Key Creation Policy in Organization Level
 - Recommendations: Check the list of Active policies and disable it.
 That would be faster